The 7 best motorhome awnings on the market

 Traditional motorhome awnings are typically made from heavyweight fabrics and are more of a permanent set-up than modern drive-away options.

-Unless you’re willing to pack them down each time you leave your pitch, however, they render your motorhome unusable for the duration of your stay.
+Unless you’re willing to pack them down each time you leave your pitch, however, they render your motorhome unmovable for the duration of your stay.

 2. Drive-away motorhome awnings

-These are increasingly popular thanks to them allowing you to leave your pitch without packing them away.
+These are becoming increasingly popular, as they allow you to leave your pitch without packing them away.

 They’re usually much easier to assemble than traditional motorhome awnings and inflatable versions are the new trend.
 Some can be set up in just 10 minutes.

-Drive-away awnings typically come with a tunnel section that disconnects from your motorhome awning rail in a matter of seconds before you set off for the day.
+Drive-away awnings typically come with a tunnel section that disconnects from your motorhome awning rail in seconds before you set off for the day.

 3. Canopy-style motorhome awnings

 Canopy-style awnings are based around the door of your motorhome.
-If your vehicle has one, they stem from the awning rail, but if not, it can be drilled onto the exterior wall.
+If your vehicle has one, it stems from the awning rail, but if not, it can be drilled onto the exterior wall.

-They’re the smallest, most budget-friendly option and are often seen on campervans.
+These are the smallest, most budget-friendly option, often seen on campervans.
 They do exactly what they say on the tin and stem from the vehicle’s tailgate.

 Most modern products work as a drive-away awning and can be left standing on your pitch whilst you’re out adventuring.